slobodaapl/nvit/README.md

 To start the training process with defined hyperparameters, execute `launcher.sh`.
 You can specify the number of GPUs to use as an argument: `./launcher.sh 8`

+If you are using Windows, you can use `docker_launcher.ps1` instead, in which case Dockerfile

 ### **Implementation Details**

 This implementation focuses on demonstrating how normalization can be applied to Vision Transformers.
 The code is designed to be clear and educational rather than optimized for production use.